 Eric Meursing: Baby spinach.
 And here is a little bit of the pesto.

-Eric Meursing: This is why you should imagine three balls like this.
+Eric Meursing: But you should imagine three balls like this.

-Rico Gagliano: About say an inch wide normally.
-Oh sorry, we’re in the Netherlands- about four or five centimeters.
+Rico Gagliano: Each about, say, an inch wide normally.
+Oh sorry, we’re in the Netherlands — about four or five centimeters wide.

 Eric Meursing: Centimeters, right.
 Okay.